siongui/gtmpl/README.rst

 .. code-block:: bash

-  go get -u github.com/siongui/gotm
+  go get -u github.com/siongui/go-gettext-templete

 Idea (not finish to implement)
 ++++++++++++++++++++++++++++++

+The gettext_ feature is provided by `chai2010/gettext-go`_, which is pure Go solution for gexttext_.

 .. code-block:: go

-  import "github.com/siongui/gotm"
+  import (
+  	"github.com/siongui/go-gettext-templete"
+  )

   // include gettext by default
   tm := gotm.New(name, dir)